Kaspazas/Kaspazas.github.io/docs/index.markdown

 ---
 Good day,

-Thank you for visiting the portfolio.
+Thank you for visiting my portfolio.

 NOTE THAT THIS SITE IS A WORK IN PROGRESS

 May I suggest you check out my past [projects](/projects/)?

-Or temporarily more complete [methods](/methods/) section.
+Or the temporarily more complete [methods](/Methodologies/) section.